Christopher Razis

 Christopher Razis (alternate spelling: Christophoros) (Χριστόφορος Ράζης; born 7 July 1989) is a Cypriot/Greek professional basketball player for Keravnos of the Cypriot League.
 He is a 1.94 m tall combo guard.

 Professional career

 Razis played youth basketball with Keravnos at Cyprus where he started his pro career in 2005. he stayed at the club until 2010, when he was awarded the Rookie of the Year in the Cypriot League.
 The following year, Razis joined ENAD.

-After his very good appearances with ENAD, Razis joined EWE Baskets Oldenburg of the Basketball Bundesliga, being the first ever Cypriot basketball player to play professionally in another country other than Greece.
+After his stand-out appearances with ENAD, Razis joined EWE Baskets Oldenburg of the Basketball Bundesliga and making history as the first ever Cypriot basketball player to play professionally in another country other than Greece.

-In 2012, he returned to ENAD and one year later, he joined OFI Crete of the Greek A2 Basketball League.
+In 2012, he returned to ENAD and one year later, he joined OFI of the Greek A2 Basketball League.
 After 1,5 years with the team, he decided to leave the team in December 2014, to join Oettinger Rockets Gotha of the Pro A League.

 In July 2016, Razis joined Rethymno Cretan Kings of the Greek League.

 On June 14, 2017, he joined SC Rasta Vechta of the ProA.